zauonlok/renderer/README.md

 ### Launch

-If the renderer is launched without arguments, one of the available scenes (see below) will be chosen randomly.
-To display a specific scene, additional arguments should be supplied.
+If the renderer is launched without arguments, one of the available scenes will be chosen randomly.
+To display a specific scene (see below), additional arguments should be supplied.
 The command line syntax is:

 ```